mod-cpp/pacman/test/exercises/21_exercises.md

 Note: The test is disabled, to enable the test remove the [!shouldfail] from the tags on the test

+Note: In the [testPacmanAI.cpp][2] test called _"Is valid move"_ a Catch2 feature is
+used called a Data Generator.
+This lets you reuse the test across different input values, see the [Catch2 documentation for Data Generators][5].

 ```cpp
 bool PacManAI::isValidMove(const Move & move) {
   return false;